 Hey, there!
 Welcome to the Pond Informer community.

-We’re a growing community of professional pond consultants, aquaculture professionals, ecological scientists, and writers with a passion for all things ponds, wetlands, and sustainable conservation.
+We’re a growing community of pond consultants, aquaculture professionals, ecological scientists, and wildlife writers with a passion for all things ponds, wetlands, and sustainable conservation.
 Our primary goal is to share our knowledge of these incredibly unique and important ecosystems with the world.

 We have grown from a website offering small-scale pond advice to a much larger educational resource, providing information on a huge range of ecological topics related to freshwater.
 Our readers now span nearly every continent!

 Whether you have a garden pond, a koi pond, a wildlife pond, a natural pond or wetland on your property, would like to construct a pond or wetland, want to learn more about aquatic and semi-aquatic plant species or wildlife (like fish) that are dependent on these habitats, or just about anything related to these topics, we’ve got you covered!

 Particularly when it comes to the pond and lake industry, there is loads of outdated, non-reputable, or just plain inaccurate information on the internet.
 Just about anyone can start a blog and fill it with whatever information they please.
 However, it is our belief that positive change can only begin with education and understanding.